RedmindAB/RMDocs/README.md

 **-a** - The type of annotation to be read.
 Default is *@rm*.

 **-s** - Search function to find methods that is missing a given comment.

+**-filter** - Takes a path that leads to a file with a list of methods to filter the output to .xls.

+## Search Function
 Search string should be the comment key without the annotation.
+It is not case sensitive.
 Displays in the report file.

-**-filter** - Takes a path that leads to a file with a list of methods to filter the output to .xls.
+**Example:** To find all methods missing @rmAuthor, type: `-s Author`

+It is also possible to search for multiple comments.

+**Example:** `-s 'Author Date Priority'`

 ## Filter Function
 With the help of the -filter argument, one is able to filter the output to .xls.
 The filter is written in a text file and it's path is given as the argument.